This guidance is not award-year-specific and applies across award years.

 COVID-19 related withdrawals are attempted credit hours or clock hours that the student was unable to complete, just like other withdrawals.
 Due to COVID-19, the difference in treatment relates only to the quantitative (pace) component of Title IV satisfactory academic progress (SAP).
 The same guidance applies to individual courses the student dropped (withdrew from) due to COVID-19.

-Quantitative/Pace Component: Under Section 3509 of the CARES Act and the May 15, 2020 Electronic Announcement, for the quantitative (pace) evaluation of SAP, schools are allowed (not required) to exclude any attempted credits a student was unable to complete as a result of the COVID-19 qualifying emergency.
+Quantitative/Pace Component: Under Section 3509 of the CARES Act and the May 15, 2020 Electronic Announcement, for the quantitative (pace) evaluation of SAP, schools are allowed (not required) to exclude any attempted credits a student was unable to complete as a result of the COVID-19 public health emergency.
 This includes all COVID-19 related withdrawals (or drops) during the payment period or period of enrollment for which the SAP evaluation is taking place.
 This flexibility applies for SAP evaluations made through the end of the payment period that includes the last date of the national emergency.
-Since the national emergency will end on May 11, 2023, the flexibility applies through the end of the payment period that contains May 11 at the school.
+Since the COVID-19 public health emergency ended on May 11, 2023, the flexibility applies through the end of the payment period that contains May 11 at the school.
 The COVID-related course withdrawals would continue to be excluded cumulatively in future SAP evaluations even after May 11, 2023.
+In the June 14, 2023 Electronic Announcement (GENERAL-23-46), the U.S. Department of Education (ED) stated, "Beginning with the following payment period, schools must comply with normal SAP requirements.
+Schools may continue to approve student appeals based on COVID-19-related circumstances on a case-by-case basis based on normal SAP authority."

 The student is not required to submit a SAP appeal for the school to exclude the COVID-related withdrawal from the quantitative evaluation.
 However, to exclude the attempted credits from SAP, the school must have reasonably determined that the student’s failure to complete those credits was the result of a COVID-19 related circumstance.
 Allowable circumstances include, but are not limited to: